EMISSIONS OF PERSISTENT ORGANIC COMPOUNDS (PAHs, DIOXINS AND FURANS): TREND AND SECTOR DISAGGREGATION

 Abstract

-The indicator represents the trend of national emissions of persistent organic compounds by source sector, from 1990 to 2023.
-The objective of achieving emission values lower than those of 1990 has been reached both for PAHs (-32%) and for dioxins and furans (-44%), although with different trends.
+The indicator represents the trend of national emissions of persistent organic compounds by sector of origin, from 1990 to 2023.
+The objective of achieving emission values lower than those of 1990 was achieved both for PAHs (-32%) and for dioxins and furans (-44%), albeit with different trends.

 Description